remyclarke/BudgetBuddy-frontend/README.md

 ### routing

-We used (10?) a lot of Routes for the following files below:
+We used (12!) a lot of Routes for the following files below:

--Index.html

--About.jsx

--LandingPage.jsx

--Form.jsx

--Four0Four.jsx

--Index.jsx

--Show.jsx

--Login.jsx

--ProtectedRoute.jsx

--Register.jsx
+-Index

+-About

+-LandingPage

+-EditForm

+-Dashboard

+-NewForm

+-ProtectedRoute

+-Four0Four

+-NavBar

+-Show

+-Login

+-Register

 #### Bonus Items
 Stretch Goals: